-Trans-Pacific Partnership, signed in Oct 2015, is the largest trade deal to date.
+Trans-Pacific Partnership, signed in Oct 2015, was the largest trade deal to date.

-It involves states producing 40% of world GDP and covers about ⅓ of global FDI inflows.
+It involved states producing 40% of world GDP and covers about ⅓ of global FDI inflows.

-Focusing on TPP Chapter 9 (Investment), we use a text-as-data method to understand where the TPP investment provisions stand in the universe of investment treaties.
+Focusing on TPP Chapter 9 (Investment), we use a text-as-data method to understand where the TPP investment provisions stand in the universe of investment treaties and the new CPTPP.
 (You can also read our paper behind this research)

 Treaties most similar to TPP Chapter 9